Mesothelioma Pleural Effusion

-Pleural effusions are a buildup of fluid in the lining between the lungs and chest cavity.
+Pleural effusions are a buildup of fluid within the chest cavity, outside the lungs.

 Up to 95% of pleural mesothelioma patients have pleural effusions.

 The buildup of fluid may cause patients to experience breathing difficulties.

 Pleural effusions may be treated by removing the fluid from the pleural cavity.